“But I have so much to do!”

 Deadlines, assignments, chores, commitments, family obligations—teens can end up on a merry-go-round of stress that spins out of control.
 Often, it’s parents that put the stress on kids.
 But sometimes, kids put the stress on themselves.

-So how do you convince stressed teens who want to do well that maybe they should learn to relax a little?
+So how do you convince stressed tweens and teens who want to do well that maybe they should learn to relax a little?

 We’ve always been surprised by my son’s internal motivation.
 To be honest, a middle school boy who doesn’t need a single reminder to do his homework is a huge relief.
 Our line about grades is: “If your teacher says you’re trying, we’re not looking at the grade.
 You’re only in trouble if the comments note your lack of effort or learning.
 Better a C that you work for than an A that you don’t.”